Direction 18: Disposing of provincial public highway through section 58 of the Land Act

 Historically, s.
 58 of the Land Act allowed the minister under that Act, as represented by Ministry of Water, Land and Resource Stewardship (WLRS) to dispose of roads created by Crown grants.
 Following the enactment of the Transportation Act in 2004, the ability of WLRS to use s.
 58 to dispose of roads shown on Crown grant tracings was, in practice, eliminated.

 Since the enactment of the Transportation Act, roads created by Crown grant are still disposed of by the Province, but the means used to dispose of them are administratively more cumbersome than the process provided by s.
 58. However, s.
 58 of the Land Act is not obsolete.
-The authority in that provision can still be used if BCTFA transfers ownership of roads created by Crown grant to MOTI and MOTI transfers administrative control of those roads to WLRS.
+The authority in that provision can still be used if BCTFA transfers ownership of roads created by Crown grant to MOTT and MOTT transfers administrative control of those roads to WLRS.

-Note that BCTFA and MOTI can transfer ownership and administration of road to WLRS using an internal government transfer document.
+Note that BCTFA and MOTT can transfer ownership and administration of road to WLRS using an internal government transfer document.
 The transfer document is titled: “Province of British Columbia (Transfer of Discontinued and Closed Provincial Public Highway Lands to the Minister Responsible for the Land Act)”.
 An example of the Province’s transfer document can be requested from the SG Operations department.

 Abbreviations